-In a previous article, we mentioned artificial disc replacement as an alternative to spinal fusion—with the caveat that it isn’t ideal for most patients.
+In a previous article, we mentioned anterior disc replacement as an alternative to spinal fusion—with the caveat that it isn’t ideal for most patients.

 How Your Back Works

 To fully understand the concept of a spinal disc replacement, it’s important to know about the parts of your spine and their roles in whole body mechanics.

 Our back pain dictionary defines the spine as a series of stacked vertebrae or vertebral bodies, each containing a disc and two facet joints, connected by ligaments and muscles and mechanically involved in your every movement.
 The disc and the facet joints work together as a unit, similar to the ball and socket of your hip.
 Every move you make depends on the seamless functioning of a series of these units.
 A problem anywhere along the line will eventually lead to back and/or leg pain.

 An important feature of your back is its natural curve.
 If you look at someone (or yourself in a mirror) from the side, you’ll notice a curve shaped like an “S” in the back—there’s a curve at the top of the neck, the opposite curve mid-back, and another curve in the lower back, like the one at the top of the neck.
 Each time you change position throughout the course of a day—from standing to sitting and back again—so does the curve of your spine.
 A seated position, for example, lessens the curve in your lower back.
 These changes are a natural part of movement and help keep us balanced in every position.